 Manitoba is made up of 137 municipalities.
-Of these, 10 cities, 25 towns, and two villages are considered urban areas while 98 are rural municipalities, and two are local government districts.
+Of these, 10 cities, 25 towns, and two villages are considered urban areas, while 98 are rural municipalities, and two are local government districts.
 You may also hear the areas of Manitoba described by regions: there's Pembina Valley, Interlake, Northern, Parkland, Westman, and Winnipeg Capital Region where over half of all Manitobans live.
-As of 2019, the province has a population of a little over 1.3 million.
+As of 2021, the province has a population of a little over 1.3 million.

 - Manitoba is rich in water resources.
-It is known as the land of more than 100,000 lakes. - The province's main industries are agriculture and agribusiness, manufacturing, transportation and logistics, aerospace, electricity and environmental industries, ICT and digital media, mining and petroleum, and building products.
+It is known as the land of more than 100,000 lakes. - The province's main industries are agriculture and agribusiness, manufacturing, transportation and logistics, aerospace, electricity and environmental industries, ICT and digital media, mining and petroleum, and building products. - Get more information about Manitoba's economy.